einarhjorleifsson/pgnapes/README.md

 The pgnapes as a few set of convenient functions that connect and query the pgnapes-database from within R. That database is an Oracle datbase and the connection used here is via the ROracle package.
-Installment of the ROracle may not be strait forwards but the following but useful information can be found [here](http://cran.hafro.is/web/packages/ROracle/INSTALL) and information on the installation of Oracle Instant Client [here](https://www.oracle.com/database/technologies/instant-client.html).
+Installment of the ROracle may not be straight forward, see details [here](http://cran.hafro.is/web/packages/ROracle/INSTALL).
+Information on the installation of the needed Oracle Instant Client are [here](https://www.oracle.com/database/technologies/instant-client.html).
 Once this is in place one can proceed with the following:

 **Installing pgnapes**: